 - Apply proven best practices in the HVAC realm to achieve optimal HVAC system operation and higher energy productivity.

-- Apply proven best practices in the operation and maintenance of compressed air systems to maximize their utilization and to minimize energy intensity associated with compressed air generation, distribution and consumption.
+- Apply proven best practices in the operation and maintenance of compressed air systems to maximize their utilization and minimize energy intensity associated with compressed air generation, distribution and consumption.

 Some of the myths associated with electricity and gas contracts will be exposed.
 Energy audits and tools needed to perform audits will be discussed.
 Practical examples of energy monitoring systems will be presented.
-The attendees will also be, briefly, introduced to some of the more proven renewable energy alternatives.
+The attendees will also be briefly introduced to some of the more proven renewable energy alternatives.